Tobing Collection | National Library of Australia (NLA)

 Tobing Collection

-About 600 books with particular strength in anthropology, sociology and linguistics and largely related to Indonesia.
+The Tobing Collection contains 600 books, largely related to Indonesia, with particular strength in anthropology, sociology and linguistics.
 Most are in Dutch, Indonesian, German or English.
+Some of the writings were written by Tobing, himself.

 Key items in the collection